qiuqiangkong/sigsep-mus-2018/submissions/WK/description.md

 to estimate performance and compare models.
 Although not scientifically rigorous, we made some observations based on our validation set:

-- Stacking more frames (longer context window) had a negative effect on performance for drums.
+- Stacking more frames (longer context window) had a negative effect on the performance for drums.

-- Stacking more frames had a positive effect on the remaining sources in therms of SDR, most notably the vocals.
+- Stacking more frames had a positive effect on the remaining sources in terms of SDR, most notably for the vocals.

 - For a low number of stacked frames, e.g. up to 11, it was hard to make a case for a 3-layer network given the variance in the BSS Eval measures.

 - Surprisingly, Mel or ERB-inspired compressed spectra performed on par with raw linear magnitude spectrum.
-This means that the complexity of the model can be significantly reduced (as discussed in [2]).
+This means that the complexity of the model can be significantly reduced by simplifying the input representation (as discussed in [2]).

-- Minimising in linear magnitude domain (after interpolating the mel-mask) didn't seem to make much difference, but we didn't test extensively (see Eq.
+- Minimising the loss in linear magnitude domain (after interpolating the mel-mask) didn't seem to make much difference, but we didn't test extensively (see Eq.
 6 of [2]).

 - From listening, Wiener filtering improves general suppression of unwanted sources, but distorts the bass.
 We did experiment with multi-channel